-In general, indoor temperatures, and in some cases humidity levels, are controlled by building automation systems managed by FO&M. The overall goal is to have the temperature of offices and similar spaces controlled within a range of 69°F to 75°F throughout the year while using minimum amounts of energy.
-Occupants do not have the ability to select specific temperature set points within this range.
+In general, indoor temperatures, and in some cases humidity levels, are controlled by building automation systems managed by FO&M. The overall goal is to have the temperature of offices and similar spaces controlled within a range of 69°F (heating) to 75°F (cooling) throughout the year while using minimum amounts of energy.
+Typically occupants do not have the ability to select specific temperature set points within this range.
 These space temperature settings are based upon the State of New Hampshire Energy Code and ASHRAE (American Society of Heating Refrigeration and Air Conditioning Engineers) research and guidelines for comfort conditions for typical indoor activities.

-Spaces such as laboratories, museums, server rooms, and other spaces where more stringent temperature and/or humidity requirements exist, will have conditions controlled based on the functional requirements of their program.
+Spaces such as laboratories, museums, server rooms, and other spaces where specialized temperature and/or humidity requirements exist, will have conditions controlled based on the functional requirements of their program.

 Classrooms and event spaces are controlled based on the nature of the event and may require sub-cooling prior to occupancy to maintain a comfortable temperature throughout an event.

 Building occupants can contribute to their own comfort by wearing seasonably appropriate clothing and making sure that windows, storm windows, shades and blinds work and are positioned appropriately for the season.

 FO&M implements this Policy via a continuous commissioning program to improve building system performance and energy efficiency.

 Our goal is to maintain a space temperature of 69°F. Due to the accuracy of thermostats and sensing devices, temperatures may fluctuate within or between spaces.
 If the temperature consistently drops below 68°F, please contact FO&M's Work Control office.